 The first step in helping customer service agents find and leverage this knowledge is to create a single, centralized repository – or unified index – of relevant content.

-Integrating knowledge sources allows your customer service reps to search for case-related articles, community discussions, and even internal company wiki pages – all within the context of their customer service interaction.
+Centralizing access to knowledge sources allows your customer service reps to search for case-related articles, community discussions, and even internal company wiki pages – all within the context of their customer service interaction.
 This provides instant access to the resources needed to quickly resolve customer issues.

 2. Get everyone on the same page